 Three, the UK’s fastest-growing mobile network, can attest to the impact clear messaging and a cohesive brand marketing strategy can have on recruitment outcomes.
 After experiencing high turnover rate among retail employees during the first three months in post, the company decided it was time to rethink its talent attraction strategy.
 Three teamed up with the experts at 33 to implement a number of messaging adjustments, and AIA to deploy website UX, SEO and contextual content delivery enhancements.The job descriptions, powered by AIA’s TalentBrew software, now tell a much more compelling story using contextual employee stories to help build a better picture of cultural fit.

-Additionally, Three utilised LaunchPad’s video assessment platform to extend this focus on authenticity and branding across the entire application process – the video format enabled the company to paint a much clearer picture of the role, both in terms of expectations and skills required, helping to differentiate the company’s brand as an employer rather than a consumer-facing entity, thereby increasing brand awareness and the number of positions filled by right-fit candidates.
+Additionally, Three utilised LaunchPad’s on-demand video interviews to extend this focus on authenticity and branding across the entire application process – the video format enabled the company to paint a much clearer picture of the role, both in terms of expectations and skills required, helping to differentiate the company’s brand as an employer rather than a consumer-facing entity, thereby increasing brand awareness and the number of positions filled by right-fit candidates.

 At the end of the day, digital consumption has fundamentally altered candidate expectations and preferences, and recruiters need to respond to these changes if they hope to see a positive return on their recruitment efforts going forward.
 That said, there’s a silver lining here – for those willing to try new things and get creative, the opportunity is ripe for the taking.